Considerations for Civilized Discourse on the Forum

 Paid Workshop-related postings

-- If you are posting information regarding a paid-workshop, it is considered an advertisement.
+- If you are posting information regarding a commercial workshop, it is considered an advertisement.
 Non-commercial paid workshops (i.e. those charging fees to cover costs only) are acceptable

 - ISoP related workshops, ACoP, PAGE, WCoP, local or regional organization meeting announcements are allowed